floragj/PaketoOnboarding/README.md

 pack list-trusted-builder
 ```

-For this tutrorial we are going to use the `gcr.io/paketo-buildpacks/builders:base` builder.
+For this tutorial we are going to use the `gcr.io/paketo-buildpacks/builders:base` builder.
 To set this as the default we run

 ```